Computing hydrodynamic interactions in confined doubly-periodic geometries in linear time: Colloidal Rollers

-In this section we apply our linearly-scaling method to the same problem.
-First, we validate the linear scaling of our method up to the memory limitations on the GPU by periodically replicating a representative configuration from the steady state conditions found numerically in \cite{RollersLubrication}.
-We then study the convergence of an iterative method to compute the (far-field) Brownian (stochastic) particle displacements, as efficient and (log-)linear-scaling dynamic simulations require rapid convergence of the iterative method with a number of iterations independent of the number of particles.
-While we have previously established this for bottom wall geometries \cite{MagneticRollers}, here we confirm this to be the case also in slit channel geometries, despite the slower decay of the hydrodynamic interactions with particle distance.
+Here, we apply our linearly-scaling method to the same problem.
+First, in Sec.~\ref{sec:colloidallayers:linear} we validate the linear scaling of our method up to the memory limitations on the GPU by periodically replicating a representative configuration from the steady state conditions found numerically in \cite{RollersLubrication}.
+In Sec.~\ref{sec:colloidallayers:lanczos} we study the convergence of an iterative method to compute the (far-field) Brownian (stochastic) particle displacements, since efficient and (log-)linear-scaling dynamic simulations require rapid convergence of the iterative method with a number of iterations independent of the number of particles.
+While we have previously established this for BW geometries \cite{MagneticRollers}, here we confirm this to be the case also in SC geometries, despite the slower decay of the hydrodynamic interactions with particle distance \cite{HI_Confined_Decay}.
+In Sec.~\ref{sec:colloidallayers:roller} we perform dynamic simulations with larger number of particles than previously feasible, and compare to previous results based on the Rotne-Prager-Blake tensor.
+We also add a top wall and investigate its influence on the collective dynamics and structure of the driven suspension.